Avril112113/AvrilsSWTools/readme.md

 # AvrilsSWTools
-A collection of tools for developing Stormworks addons and micro controllers.
+A collection of tools for developing StormWorks addons and micro controllers.

 ## `Libraries/`
-Collection of code for micro controllers.
+Collection of code for micro-controllers.
 Most files are self-explanatory.

 ## `AutoVehicleUpdater/`
 A `_buildactions.lua` tool to automatically update code in a vehicle file.